canonical/chisel-docs/docs/explanation/mode-of-operation.md

 (chisel_mo_explanation)=
-# How it works
+# How Chisel works

-The main purpose of Chisel is to create a slice of Ubuntu - a minimal root file system comprising only the application and its runtime dependencies.
+The purpose of Chisel is to create a minimal Ubuntu root file system comprising only the application and its runtime dependencies.
+Chisel is especially useful for developers who are looking to create minimal and distroless-like container images.

-Such task can be accomplished with the {{cut_cmd}} command, whose workflow is depicted below:
+Chisel uses the {{cut_cmd}} to _slice_ Ubuntu packages, as depicted in the workflow below:

 <table style="width: 100%;">
   <colgroup>